The First Step to Going Green Is to Check Your Home's Insulation

 3. Window and door insulation

 Make sure you have double (or triple) glazed windows and doors!
-This is, having at least two panels of glass some millimeters apart instead of a single glass.
+This is, having at least two panels of glass some millimetres apart instead of a single glass.
 Double glazing will also protect you from outer noise, keeping your home warm and silent!

 4. Floor insulation

 This might be very expensive, make sure if you really need it depending on the type of floor you have.
-Usually modern houses have insulators under the concrete floor surface, but older houses with suspended floors will need some investment.
+Usually, modern houses have insulators under the concrete floor surface, but older houses with suspended floors will need some investment.
 One very accessible alternative for floor insulation is placing good rugs all around.
 This will also give you a nice feeling when walking!

 What Is the Next Step?